-Article Explanation 447 (a) - Differentiation between exposures based on their objectives, including for capital gains relationship and strategic reasons, and an overview of the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation and any significant changes in these practices; We have equity positions in the banking book via Kempen & Co, Van Lanschot N.V., Van Lanschot Participaties and Bolster Investment Partners.
+Article Explanation 447 (a) - Differentiation between exposures based on their objectives, including for capital gains relationship and strategic reasons, and an overview of the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation and any significant changes in these practices; We have equity positions in the banking book via Van Lanschot Kempen Wealth Management NV, Van Lanschot Participaties and Bolster Investment Partners.
 The objectives of these equity positions are: - For our own investment funds: to show Van Lanschot Kempen's commitment to its investment funds to its clients; - For minority interests: investing in private equity; - For non-strategic investments: these are majority interests arising from debt-for-equity swaps we have agreed in the past.
 Our aim is to divest our shareholdings in such non-strategic investments over time.
 The accounting techniques and valuation methodologies used are described in subsection 14 of the risk management section of the annual report.
-447 (b) - Balance sheet value, the fair value and, for those exchange-traded, a comparison to the market price where it is materially different from the fair value Please refer to Table 24 of the appendix to the Pillar 3 disclosures.
-447 (c) - Types, nature and amounts of exchange- traded exposures, private equity exposures in sufficiently diversified portfolios, and other exposures Please refer to Table 25 of the appendix to the Pillar 3 disclosures.
-447 (d) - Cumulative realised gains or losses arising from sales and liquidations in the period Please refer to Tables 24 and 25 of the appendix to the Pillar 3 disclosures.
-447 (e) - Total unrealised gains or losses, the total latent revaluation gains or losses, and any of these amounts included in Common Equity Tier 1 capital Please refer to Tables 24 and 25 of the appendix to the Pillar 3 disclosures.
+447 (b) - Balance sheet value, the fair value and, for those exchange-traded, a comparison to the market price where it is materially different from the fair value Please refer to Table 18 of the appendix to the Pillar 3 disclosures.
+447 (c) - Types, nature and amounts of exchange- traded exposures, private equity exposures in sufficiently diversified portfolios, and other exposures Please refer to Table 18 of the appendix to the Pillar 3 disclosures.
+447 (d) - Cumulative realised gains or losses arising from sales and liquidations in the period The total realised gains arising from sales and liquidations of equity positions in the banking book during 2020 amounted to €3 million.
+447 (e) - Total unrealised gains or losses, the total latent revaluation gains or losses, and any of these amounts included in Common Equity Tier 1 capital None of the unrealized gains are included in the CET1 capital.